filvaleriia/scaffold-based-metrics/README.md

 ✔ Works with **Murcko and CSK scaffold analysis**.
 ✔ Normalization and visualization tools for result interpretation.

-In this analyze we prepare data for two different receptors (Glucocorticoid receptor, Leukocyte elastase) and two different split (dissimilarity split and similalrity split)
+In this analyze we prepare data for two different receptors (Glucocorticoid receptor, Leukocyte elastase) and two different split (dissimilarity split and similarity split)

 ---